keighty/keighty.github.io/source/_posts/2016/2016-09-12-git-squash-to-speed-up-your-workflow.md

 categories: [git]
 ---

 I am a big fan of work-in-progress (WIP) commits.
-When I am working through a prototype or a spike, and need to do some experimentation with the code, I use WIP commits like they are save points in a game.
-These points act like milestones, and allow me to keep working with the confidence that I can always go back to an earlier working state.
+When I am working through a prototype or a spike, and need to do some experimentation with the code, I use WIP commits like they are save points in a game. <!--more-->These points act like milestones, and allow me to keep working with the confidence that I can always go back to an earlier working state.
 I use these aliases for the job:

 ```bash
 # in ~/.bashrc